willtejeda/janus/README.md

 Additional deployment notes:

-Updates are needed to riftmanager.cpp, gearmanager.cpp,
-and analytics.cpp with specific app IDs where necessary (for publishing to platforms like Oculus Home or Android/Google Play storefronts).
+Before building, copy and rename the following: riftid.txt.sample to riftid.txt, gearid.txt.sample to gearid.txt, and googleanalyticsid.txt.sample to googleanalytics.txt.
+Update these files with specific app IDs where necessary (for publishing to platforms like Oculus Home or Android/Google Play storefronts).
 Generate a key store file to build a signed version for Android.

 Building on windows